EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 ## Current Status

-The description reflects the current state of build-filesystem-ng; a complete set of ·pkg files is in place, and it can successfully process them to generate a working disk image.
+This description reflects the current state of build-filesystem-ng; a complete set of ·pkg files is in place, and it can successfully process them to generate a working disk image.